Precollege Program Details

 Precollege enrollment is based on a first-come, first-serve basis.
 No special recommendations or portfolio reviews are required to join our programs.

 All of our courses are beginner-level courses unless stated otherwise in our course descriptions.

 Learn more here about participating ages and international students

 Many Precollege classes take field trips to enhance the course curriculum.
 Locations may include nearby museums, retailers, industry showrooms, or studios.
 In addition, many classes visit other areas of the college, such as the Gladys Marcus Library or the Museum at FIT.

 Depending on which program a student enrolls in, they are either required to enter the campus with the plastic photo ID or a temporary paper ID card.

-- Acknowledgment of Risk and Release and Waiver Of Liability Form
+- REMOTE: Acknowledgment of Risk and Release and Waiver Of Liability Form

-- Information and Consent Form - Coming Soon!
+- IN-PERSON: Information and Consent Form for In-person Students

 - Email Change Request

 Thinking of taking a class with a friend?
 Click here for more information on registering together.